Markus-Hefner/Portfolio-Project-5/README.md

 ## Introduction: A write-up of the CRISP-DM workflow and how it was used to create this project

+### Business Understanding

+A clear business case was outlined and business requirements were formulated so that everyone involved knows what the objective was.
+To even deepen the understanding of the data and the objective and how to reach it, several hypotheses were stated as well as how to validate them and a rationale to map the business requirements to the Data Visualizations and ML tasks
+See 'Business Requirements' section.
+See 'Hypothesis and how to validate' section.
+See 'The rationale to map the business requirements to the Data Visualizations and ML tasks' section.

+### Data Understanding

+For a better understanding of the dataset it was described as well as the terms and jargon used.
+See 'Dataset Content' section.
+See 'Terms and Jargon' section.

+### Data Preparation

+The data was cleaned and feature engineered to make it more suitable for the machine learning process.
+See 'Data Cleaning and Feature Engineering' in the 'ML Business Case' section.

+### Modelling

+A suitable model was choosen as well as a success metric and other information regarding the model, its inputs and outputs.
+See 'Classification Model' in the 'ML Business Case' section.

+### Evaluation

+An evaluation of the results were done with statements of whether or not the business requirements were met.
+See 'Page 4: Project Hypothesis and Validation' of the 'Dashboard Design' section.

+### Deployment

+The streamlit app was successfully deployed locally and on heroku.
+See 'Deployment' section.

 ## Dataset Content

 The dataset contains information about AI developers over 500 days capturing eight variables that correlate with successfully accomplishing a set task trying to understand what drives productivity for AI developers.